 is rapidly turning into a springboard for geopolitical struggle

-» at the pace of China, habitually seeking its interests around
+» at the pace of China, which habitually seeks its interests throughout

-to the world of the United States and striving to reduce energy dependence
+to the US world and seeking to reduce energy dependence

 from Russia to Europe.
-The fiercest struggle thus unfolds
+The most fierce struggle unfolds

 for oil and gas produced in Central Asia.
 All

-of these players, other than the United States, are either negotiating or already
+of these players, except the United States, are either reaching an agreement or have already

-agreed to build in their direction from this region
+agreed on construction in their direction from this region

 countries is ambiguous.

 Kazakhstan.
-In 2007, Kazakhstan continued to move towards the set
+In 2007, Kazakhstan continued to move towards the target

-goal is to enter the top 50 developed countries of the world.
+The goal is to become one of the 50 developed countries in the world.
 In 2007, according to

-annual report The Global Competitiveness Report (on the global
+annual report The Global Competitiveness Report (about the global

 competitiveness), he took 68th place out of 131.
-In addition, President Nursultan Nazarbayev's long-standing dream came true - in 2010
+In addition, the long-time dream of President Nursultan Nazarbayev came true - in 2010.

 Kazakhstan will become the chairman of the OSCE.
-And this despite the criticism
+And this despite criticism

 international observers of the past parliamentary elections.

-voters, and the rest could not overcome the 7% threshold.
+voters, and the rest were unable to overcome the 7% barrier.

-Thus, the new legislative body (maji-lis) turned out to be
+Thus, the new legislative body (mazhi-lis) turned out to be

-within the borders nation state the subjects of politics are individuals, social groups(classes, layers), parties, movements pursuing individual and group interests.
-However, the independent states themselves do not develop in a vacuum, they interact with each other and act as subjects of politics more high level- international.
+Within the Borders nation state subjects of politics are individuals, social groups(classes, strata), parties, movements pursuing individual and group interests.
+However, independent states themselves do not develop in a vacuum; they interact with each other and act as subjects of politics more high level- international.

 The goals of international politics are determined by the specific context of the specific historical situation in which the world community finds itself, and the nature of the relations that exist between states.
 To the extent that external factors influence the living conditions of a particular state, they also determine the content of international politics.

-National interest is a conscious need of the nation for self-preservation, development and security, a set of balanced interests of the individual, society and the entire state in the economic, domestic political, social, international, informational, military, border, environmental and other spheres of society.
-National interest can also be defined as awareness and reflection in the activities of the leaders of the state of its needs.
+National interest is the nation’s conscious need for self-preservation, development and security, a set of balanced interests of the individual, society and the entire state in economic, domestic political, social, international, information, military, border, environmental and other spheres of society.
+National interest can also be defined as awareness and reflection of its needs in the activities of state leaders.
 This applies to both multinational and ethnically homogeneous states.
-In fact, the national interest means the national-state interest.
+In fact, national interest means national-state interest.

 • - military security;